 \section{Abstract}

 The latest industrial inference engines, such as FasterTransformer\footnote{\url{https://github.com/NVIDIA/FasterTransformer} } and TurboTransformers \citep{fang2021turbotransformers}, have verified that half-precision floating point (FP16) and 8-bit integer (INT8) quantization can greatly improve model inference speed.
-However, the existing FP16 or INT8 quantization methods are too complicated, and improper usage will lead to performance damage greatly.
-In this paper, we develop a toolkit for users to easily quantize their models for inference, in which a \textbf{S}elf-\textbf{A}daptive \textbf{M}ixed-\textbf{P}recision (SAMP) is proposed to automatically control quantization rate by a mixed-precision architecture to balance efficiency and performance.
-Experimental results show that our SAMP toolkit has a higher speedup than PyTorch \citep{paszke2019pytorch} and FasterTransformer while ensuring the required performance.
-In addition, SAMP is based on a modular design, decoupling the tokenizer, embedding, encoder and target layers, which allows users to handle various downstream tasks and can be seamlessly integrated into PyTorch.\footnote{The video demonstrating SAMP is available at: \url{https://youtu.be/RZBOvIxqZpU}}
+However, the existing INT8 quantization methods are too complicated, and improper usage will lead to model performance damage greatly.
+In this paper, we develop a toolkit for users to easily quantize their models for inference, in which \textbf{S}elf-\textbf{A}daptive \textbf{M}ixed-\textbf{P}recision (SAMP) is proposed to automatically control quantization rate by a mixed-precision architecture to balance model accuracy and efficiency.
+Experimental results show that our SAMP toolkit has a higher speedup than PyTorch \citep{paszke2019pytorch} and FasterTransformer while ensuring the required accuracy.
+In addition, SAMP is based on a modular design, decoupling the tokenizer, embedding, encoder and target layers, which allows users to handle various downstream tasks and can be seamlessly integrated into PyTorch.